 The Windows-based program uses a DOE2 engine, originally developed by Lawrence Berkeley National Laboratory with U.S. Department of Energy support, to perform an annual 8,760-hour simulation (taking just a few seconds on typical new computers).

-Each of the three energy-using systems of the building: the envelope, the heating, cooling and water heating system, and lighting system, is eligible for one third of the incentive if it meets its share of the whole-building savings goal.
+Each of the three energy-using systems of the building, 1.) the envelope, 2.) the heating, cooling and water heating system, and 3.) the lighting system, may be eligible for one third of the incentive if it meets its share of the whole-building savings goal.
 Explicit interim compliance procedures are provided for lighting.

-New construction in an existing building is also eligible for the tax deduction, with one-third of the deduction amount for new construction that affects the new energy-using system (such as lighting or heating, cooling and water heating).
+New construction in an existing building may also eligible for tax deductions, with one-third of the deduction amount for new construction that affects the new energy-using system (such as lighting or heating, cooling and water heating).

 Compliance is determined by third-party inspectors who review the plans and the actual in-place construction.
 Energy savings are determined by software that must be certified by the Department of Energy as meeting criteria of consistency and accuracy.
 EnergyGauge Summit has been listed as qualified software by the U.S. Department of Energy.